WICG/trust-token-api/README.md

 ```

 If there are no tokens available for the given issuer, the returned promise rejects with an error.
-Otherwise, it invokes the PrivacyPass redemption protocol against the issuer, with the token and associated redemption metadata attached in the Sec-Trust-Token request header and the resulting Signed Redemption Record (SRR) being expected in the Sec-Trust-Token response header.
+Otherwise, it invokes the PrivacyPass redemption protocol against the issuer, with the token (potentially, if specified by an extension, along with associated redemption metadata) attached in the Sec-Trust-Token request header and the resulting Signed Redemption Record (SRR) being expected in the Sec-Trust-Token response header.

 The structure of the Signed Redemption Record (SRR) is: